Written by Martin Russell (4th edition, updated on 14.11.2019),

-The free trade agreement (FTA) with Vietnam has been described as the most ambitious deal of its type ever concluded between the EU and a developing country.
-Not only will it eliminate over 99 % of customs duties on goods, it will also open up Vietnamese services markets to EU companies and strengthen protection of EU investments in the country.
+The European Commission has described the free trade and investment protection agreements (FTA/IPA) signed with Vietnam as the most ambitious deals of their type ever concluded by the EU and a developing country.
+Not only will they eliminate over 99 % of customs duties on goods, they will also open up Vietnamese markets to European service providers and investors.

-Read the complete briefing on ‘EU-Vietnam free trade agreement‘ on the Think Tank pages of the European Parliament.
+Read the complete briefing on ‘EU-Vietnam trade and investment agreements‘ on the Think Tank pages of the European Parliament.